 Can I use almond butter?

 If you want to make this pie even healthier, almond butter is a great option.
-It contains less saturated fat and less carbs.
-However, almond butter is not as smooth as peanut butter and it adds a slight gritty texture in the mousse.
+It contains less saturated fat and fewer carbs.
+However, almond butter is not as smooth as peanut butter, and it adds a slightly gritty texture to the mousse.

 More healthy vegan desserts

-If you love gluten free vegan desserts recipes I recommend you also try my recipe below including my vegan chocolate mousse pie !
+If you love gluten-free, vegan dessert recipes, I recommend trying my recipe below, including my vegan chocolate mousse pie!

-Did you made this healthy peanut butter pie yet?
-Share a review or comment below and don’t forget to share a picture of your peanut butter tart on Instagram!
+Have you made this healthy peanut butter pie yet?
+Share a review or comment below, and don’t forget to share a picture of your peanut butter tart on Instagram!